 A near-complete list of publications is available from my Google Scholar page.

-Below is a selection of publications that give a sense of some of our directions in the past.
-All manuscripts selected are either for a first or senior authorship from the Purcell lab.
-Most of this work was produced within the context of large consortia involving many collaborators: the primary groups are listed on the projects page.
+Selected manuscripts illustrating past and current work, all with either a first or senior authorship from the Purcell lab, although much of this work was produced within the context of large consortia involving many collaborators.

 As a prelude to future molecular genetic studies, here we characterize the considerable variation, both between and within individuals, in sleep spindle activity.